Previously in the series: List is a monad (part 1)

 }

-An enum gives you a status, but not a success payload.
-If you need to return data on success, you end up adding an out parameter, returning a tuple, or introducing a wrapper type.
+The tradeoff is that an enum gives you a status, but not a success payload.
+If you later need to return data on success, you end up adding an out parameter, returning a tuple, or introducing a wrapper type.
+Once that convention starts spreading across multiple methods, callers also have to remember what each enum value means, how success data is returned, and which exceptions still escape.

 The solution: the Result monad

-Result returns expected failure as data (as long as your steps return Result rather than throwing), instead of using an exception jump.
-Unexpected exceptions still escape.
+Result returns expected failures as data, as long as your steps return Result rather than throwing, instead of using a thrown exception for that control flow.
+Unexpected exceptions still propagate.

-Now each step either produces the next value or propagates the first Fail(...).
-This is often described as short-circuiting.2
+Each step either produces the next value or returns the first Fail(...) unchanged.

 Non-LINQ syntax (plain method chaining):